GRAINS-Wheat, corn rally from multi-month lows; Ukraine corridor talks eyed

 Equity markets turned up, stemming a five-session rout after key U.S. data bolstered bets of a smaller interest rate hike by the Federal Reserve at its next meeting.

-(Reporting by Julie Ingwersen; additional Reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Rashmi Aich, Sherry Jacob-Phillips, Sharon Singleton and David Gregorio)
+(Reporting by Julie Ingwersen; additional Reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Rashmi Aich, Sherry Jacob-Phillips, Sharon Singleton, David Gregorio and Richard Chang)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))